 Reported data generally aren’t standardized.
 “The contents, units and formats can vary greatly across companies or even over time for the same company, making comparisons difficult," she adds.
 Long reporting lags, up to 15 months after year-end, aren’t uncommon.
 While human resources departments should have ready access to gender-related data, companies either don't consider this metric meaningful to investors or don't want to expose themselves, particularly when no requirement exists.

 “This structure allows us to extract the most insight from the data we have," says Zlotnicka.
-“Ideally, we would also want to include a fourth element and evaluate companies' influence outside the confines of the organization to change social and education norms."
+“Ideally, we would also want to include a sixth element and evaluate companies' influence outside the confines of the organization to change social and education norms."

 Using this framework, the researchers can combine gender scores with financial data in Morgan Stanley's global database.
 “We can do in-depth analyses to link gender diversity to all kinds of company attributes, including growth, profitability, corporate spending and accounting quality," says Jessica Alsford, head of SRI research.
 Equal representation of the sexes is particularly key for sectors where employee engagement and satisfaction reflects directly on the quality of the product or service—financials, technology, retail, leisure and business services, among others.

 In one sample, researchers looked at the relationship between gender equality and return on equity (ROE) over the past six years.
 The companies with more diversity tended to have a higher level of forward one-year ROE, on average 0.7% better than their regional sector peers and 1.1% above those with low representation of women in the workplace.